Sanabares

 Sanabares (Greek: ϹΑΝΑΒΑΡΟΥ Sanabarou; 135-160 CE) was an Indo-Parthian king.
 He was the last Indo-Parthian king to rule in both Sakastan and south Arachosia, as the Kushans under Wima Kadphises made inroads into Indo-Parthian territory.
 From 160 CE, the remains of the Indo-Parthian kingdom were partitioned between Turan, under Pahares I, and Sakastan under Sanabares II. following the partition of the remains of the Indo-Parthian kingdom into the realms of and Turan.
 The kingdom of Turan covers the period from 160 to 230 CE.

 In his coinage, Sabares introduced a close-fitting Parthian-style tiara for his portraiture, a characteristic which was later continued by Pahares I. On the reverse has a figure of Nike walking.

 A Sanabares II seems to have ruled in Sakastan from 160 to 230 CE.

-Sanabares' name is mentioned in a Islamic source in the form of "Sisanābruh" (سیسنابروه).
+Sanabares' name is mentioned in an Islamic source in the form of "Sisanābruh" (سیسنابروه).